stablekernel/aqueduct/aqueduct/templates/db_and_auth/README.md

 curl -X GET http://localhost:8888/me -H 'Authorization: Bearer cUXqbTn0DIogyzq80jl2FHmCBa8BvIAy'
 ```

+Notice the bearer token is the access token from a previous request, and not the base64 encoded client credentials.
 You should see a response similar to this:

 ```JSON
 {"id":1,"username":"marilyn"}